smucclaw/documentation/docs/returning-keywords.rst

 In technical terms, we might say we have hoisted `Currency` to the top level.

-Following the pattern of the original nesting, one might `DEFINE` like so:
+Following the pattern of the original nesting, one might `DATA` like so:

 .. code-block:: l4

-    DEFINE price IS A Money
+    DATA price   IS A Money
     HAS  100      IS THE amount
          tnd      IS A   currency
          HAS dinar   IS THE unitName
              millime IS THE subUnitName
              1000    IS THE subUnitScale
              Tunisia IS THE region

 This is the philosophy of "inline-ism" at work: we are encountering the Tunisian dinar for the first time in this rule, and so we define it as we go.
 This is a natural reading.

-And, as with the `DECLARE`, we hoist it to the top:
+And, as with the `DECLARE`, we hoist it to the top.
+A `DATA` rule is scoped to the entire L4 module in which it is defined.

 Nesting, by the way, goes to the right, immediately below.